fermyon/developer/content/cloud/faq.md

 - A user can execute a maximum of 3,000 requests per hour toward the Cloud API.
 This includes API requests from the CLI (`spin`) and navigating the Fermyon Cloud website.
 - The device and browser token lifetime for Fermyon Cloud Dashboard authentication is 7 days
 - A Spin application can have a maximum of 1 key value store

+### Custom Domains Limitations

+Additional records for custom domains are not supported on Fermyon Cloud at this time.
+This means any additional records (such as TXT or MX) that you have already set through your registrar will become inactive once top-level (apex) domain delegation to Fermyon Cloud is completed.
+Updating your domain's nameserver records will cause any additional records you've set through your registrar to no longer take effect e.g. TXT or MX records for services like Google Workspace.
+If you need to assign your Spin application to an apex domain (`example.com` rather than a subdomain of the apex domain `app.example.com`) _and_ you also need to set additional DNS records associated with that domain, please share this [feedback here](https://github.com/fermyon/feedback/issues/47).
+In the meantime, please consider delegating a subdomain or using a [Fermyon custom subdomain for your Spin application](./custom-fermyon-subdomain) instead.

 ### Spin Limitations